MarioNette: Self-Supervised Sprite Learning: Experimental Results

+While our method is designed with sprite-based animation in mind, it can generalize to natural images and videos.
+An exciting direction for future work is to incorporate more expressive transformations so as to discover recurring content in generic videos.
+Here, we obtain preliminary results using our approach and achieve interesting decompositions even without modifications to our sprite-based model.

-Although our method is designed with sprite-based animation in mind, it can also generalize to natural images and videos.
-In Figure~\ref{fig:results_tennis}, we show results of training our model on a dataset of a tennis practice video (4,000 frames).
-The model learns parts of the tennis player's body (head, limbs, shirt, etc.) as sprites and captures most of the tennis court background in the learned background texture.
-By simply selecting the sprites in the dictionary that make up the tennis player, we successfully segment each frame of the dataset.
+In Figure~\ref{fig:results_tennis}, we show results on a tennis video (4,000 frames).
+The model learns parts of the player's body (head, limbs, shirt, etc.) as sprites and captures most of the tennis court in the learned background.
+By simply selecting the player sprites in the dictionary, we segment the entire video clip.

-We also can use our model to discover recurring patterns in a single natural image.
-We train on random $128\!\times\!128$ crops of a $768\!\times\!512$ photograph from the 2013 US Presidential Inauguration, which contains many repeating elements such as stairs, columns, and people.
-With just a dictionary of 50 $32\!\times\!32$ sprites (51,200 pixels), we are able to recover much of the detail in the original 393,216 pixel image.
+Our model can also discover recurring patterns in a single natural image.
+We train on random crops of a $768\!\times\!512$ photograph from the 2013 US Presidential Inauguration,\footnote{AP Photo/Cliff Owen} which contains many repeating elements such as stairs, columns, and people.
+With a dictionary of 39 $32\!\times\!32$ sprites (39,936 pixels), we recover much of the detail of the original 393,216 pixels.